webplatform/docs-wpd/Editors_Guide/step_5_update_existing_content/index.md

 Your content should be accessible according to WCAG 2.0 AA.
 If you have questions about accessibility, seek reviews from community members with more experience.
 Materials uploaded by agents of a browser vendor should be accessible when posted; materials uploaded by unaffiliated community members should be clearly marked if they aren’t accessible.
 If reasonable steps are not taken to make content accessible after a reasonable amount of time, it may be removed from the site.

 ===Publish content that is relevant to this wiki=== Articles that are not relevant to the site's goals (as laid out in the [[WPD:Pillars|Pillars]] document) should not be included in the site.
 If you are unsure, ask for advice on IRC, the mailing list, or the forum.
-See Step 2 of the Editor's Guide for more details.
+See [[WPD:Editors_Guide/step_2_communicate_with_the_online_community| Step 2 of the Editor's Guide]] for more details.

 ===Omit comments and discussion===
 Relevant comments and discussion about the article should occur in the associated discussion page, not in the body of the article.